Github-Carrtel/2023_Canino_et_al./README.md

 Data analysis was done using R version 4.2.1.
 This document was compiled with the rmarkdown package version 2.8.
 This tutorial is licensed under CC BY-NC-ND 4.0, which means you are free to share, copy and redistribute this tutorial in any medium or format under the terms of attribution of appropriate credit, non-commercial purposes and no derivatives.

+The data were produced as part of the article:

+>Canino A., A. Bouchez, B. Alric, C. Lemonnier, I. Domaizon, C. Laplace-Treyture, F. Rimet.
+Deciphering the preformance of different barcodes and primers to assess freshwater phtyoplankton diversity, submitted to the journal Metabarcoding & Metagenomics.

 ## Utilization

 We can access the script for 16S rRNA analyzes [here](https://raw.githack.com/Github-Carrtel/2023_Canino_MBMG/Mock_taxonomy_analysis_16S/Mock_taxonomy_analysis_16S.html)